-Space-Age Security: How SEALSQ Corp's Quantum Tech is Changing Financial Transactions - YaNoticias
+Space-Age Security: How SEALSQ Corp's Quantum Tech is Changing Financial Transactions - YANoticias

-- Innovative Leap: SEALSQ Corp merges quantum technology and space innovation to revolutionize secure digital transactions.
+- Innovative Leap: SEALSQ Corp merges quantum technology and space innovation to revolutionise secure digital transactions.

 - SEALCOIN Launch: Introduction of SEALCOIN crypto tokens enables secure post-quantum transactions via space collaboration.